cadrec/CSPSC350_Assignment_3/README.md

 Run and Compile using g++ in terminal

-Using a late day for this submission
+Using 2 late days for this submission